 Smart Moves Resilience: based on the Resilience Framework of Angie Hart and Derek Blincow and building on the Resilient Classroom resource created at Hove Park School, this programme helps teachers to support young people as they build resilience skills.
 Initially targeted at Year 6 to Year 7 transition the programme is being adopted across a wider age range.
 The programme has been updated to address common SEN needs in mainstream schools and a Special School version is being produced (funding needed).
 The programme is also being developed for use to support Looked After Children.
 The project has been funded by Surrey’s CYP Mental Health Transformation Programme and Surrey Heath Learning Partnership.
 We have worked in partnership with Boingboing, University of Brighton, Collingwood College, Kings International, Tomlinscote College, Connaught Junior School, Cordwalles, South Camberley Primary, Ravenscote Junior, Carwarden House School, young people involved in Eikon clubs and a residential.
 An independent evaluation of the programme is being run by Royal Holloway University London.
 You can read more about the Smart Moves programme here.

 Whole School Wellbeing: Through this innovation, we are supporting schools to develop a whole school approach to wellbeing across the 8 key areas of school wellbeing.
 Through the process we help schools to capture what they already have, collect feedback and create a whole school development plan for wellbeing.
+Read about our approach to Whole School Wellbeing here.

 School Systems Leadership: Leadership is at the core of the Whole School Wellbeing approach.
 Systems Leadership is a set of theories and tools that help to align organisations to achieve their purpose and provides schools with a unique approach to understand and develop their systems, symbols and behaviours.
 We are working in partnership with an international Systems Leadership consultancy and are looking to work with a small number of selected schools to pilot this transformational programme.
+Read about our approach to Whole School Wellbeing here.

 Integrated Support for Recovery: There are many influences on our emotional wellbeing and mental health (EWMH).
 Nationally it is recognised that there is a need for new ways of supporting young people’s EWMH that address the scarcity of funding, shortages of traditional clinical staff and often quite disconnected commissioning.
 This project is looking at the experience of emerging poor mental health from the young person and their family’s perspective and how different parts of a young person’s world could work together to support their recovery and emotional wellbeing.
 The project is funded by Surrey’s CYP Mental Health Transformation Programme.
 We are working in partnership with Surrey and Borders Partnership NHS Trust, Dr Duncan Law, Surrey Family Voice, parents, young people, Leatherhead Youth Project, Surrey Youth Focus, Surrey County Council, schools and other support agencies.